cloudamqp/terraform-provider-cloudamqp/website/docs/d/plugins.html.markdown

 # cloudamqp_plugins

 Use this data source to retrieve information about installed and available plugins for the CloudAMQP instance.
-Depens on the identifier of the corresponding `cloudamqp_instance`resource or data source.

 ## Example Usage